coop152/obsidian-vaults/Year 3/Third Year Project/Report writing notes.md

 - [ ] Write the abstract (probably when the overall structure is decided)
 - [ ] Decide if the `\listoffigures` and `\listoftables` are needed after some stuff has been written that may or may not populate them
 - [ ] Decide if anything is going in the appendix?
+- [ ] Declaration and copyright, need to be copied in from an example